project-zot/project-zot.github.io/docs/articles/benchmarking-with-zb.md

 # Benchmarking zot with zb

-> The `zb` tool is useful for benchmarking OCI registry workloads in scenarios such as the following:
+> :point_right: The `zb` tool is useful for benchmarking OCI registry workloads in scenarios such as the following:
 >
 > -   comparing configuration changes
 > -   comparing software versions